cscazorla/raycasting/README.md

 This project is built in C99 and it compiles perfectly with GCC.
 The project uses [SDL](https://www.libsdl.org/) to deal with pixels, keyboard, etc.

 # Textures
-The textures I'm using in this project belong to ID Software.
-It just recreated them for educational purposes.
+The textures and sprites that I'm using in this project belong to ID Software.
+I just recreated them for educational purposes.
 To read these PNG files I'm using [uPNG](https://github.com/elanthis/upng).